| Feature | Baking Soda | Activated Carbon |

 The Divergence

 Baking soda fails.
-Ammonia levels rise, and the alkaline powder can't stop it.
+Ammonia levels rise, and the alkaline baking soda can't stop it.
 The "litter box smell" returns.
 Carbon continues working at 100% capacity.

 Long-Term Reality